 6. Student discounts

 One of the best perks of being a student is undoubtedly the student discounts, which are a fantastic way of saving money on everything from food and travel to clothing and toiletries.
-TOTUM (previously NUS Extra) is a student discount card and app which entitles students to over 400 discounts on a variety of high street and online brands.
-You can sign up for free digital membership for one year, or pay extra to upgrade to a different bundle.
-You can also find great deals on sites like Student Money Saver, UniDays and Student Beans.
+TOTUM is a student discount card and app which entitles students to hundreds of discounts on a variety of high street and online brands for free.
+You can also find great deals on sites like Student Money Saver, UniDays, and Student Beans.

 7. Part-time jobs